tin2tin/Pallaidium/README.md

 * Note that you can change what model cards are used in the various modes here(video, image, and audio).

-* Then it writes that it is finished(if any vital errors, let me know).
+* Then it is written that it is finished(if any vital errors, let me know).

 * Restart Blender.